Skip to main content

 A sophisticated examination of metabolic health requires a systems-biology perspective, viewing the body as an integrated network where the endocrine, nervous, and immune systems are in constant crosstalk.
 The deterioration of metabolic health, particularly the rise of insulin resistance, can be viewed as a direct consequence of signaling decay within the Hypothalamic-Pituitary-Gonadal (HPG) axis.

 This decay is not a passive process of aging but an active physiological shift that fundamentally alters cellular energy management.
-The link between hypogonadism in men, menopause in women, and the onset of is causal and bidirectional.
+The link between hypogonadism in men, menopause in women, and the onset of metabolic syndrome is causal and bidirectional.

 The Pathophysiology of Hormonal Decline and Metabolic Dysfunction